patrick-tavares/s2i-php-container/7.1-fpm/README.md

 is probably as a replacement for CGI scripts.

-This container image will serve your PHP code via the PHP FastCGI Process Manager (PHP-FPM) and can be used in conjunction with a separate web server container such as Apache or Nginx.
+This container image will serve your PHP code via the PHP FastCGI Process Manager (PHP-FPM) and is meant to be used in conjunction with a separate web server container such as Apache or Nginx.

 This container image includes an npm utility, so users can use it to install JavaScript modules for their web applications.
 There is no guarantee for any specific npm or nodejs